Walter D. "Wally" Groom Obituary - IL | Herald-Whig

 He was preceded in death by his parents, Robert and Joyce Groom; brother, Robert G. Groom; and mother-in-law, Zelma Richards.

 Graveside services will be held Friday, November 27, 2020 at 1:00 PM at Pittsfield West Cemetery.
 Memorials are suggested to be made to Pittsfield West Cemetery or Wally Groom Agricultural Scholarship.
-Online condolences may be left to the family at www.nieburfh.com.
-Niebur Funeral Home is handling the arrangements.
+Online condolences may be left to the family at nieburfh.com.
+Niebur Funeral Home is handling arrangements.